Need help deciding which class is right for your child?

 The spring semester builds upon the progress that students made in the fall semester.

-Thursdays 5:30-6:30 pm at The Music Academy of North Carolina with Ms. Ashley
+- Tuesdays 5:15-6:15 pm at The Music Academy of North Carolina with Ms. Melissa